How To Plan a Literary Trip

 Tromping on Dorset’s Jurassic Coast

-I hope this has inspired you to find a book to complement your next trip!
+I hope this literary travel guide has inspired you to find a book to complement your next trip!
 For more literary travel suggestions and tips, visit A Suitcase Full of Books.
 And if you do plan your own literary trip, I’d love to hear about it!

 This Guest Post was contributed by A Suitcase Full of Books